MRC2020/pluralsight-js-dev-env/README.md

 This does continuous testing throughout the entire dev life cycle.
 In this project we will use Travis CI and Appveyor.

-Travis CI = Integrates with github and javascript.
+Travis CI = Integrates with github and javascript used for Linux environments.
 You use your github account to login to https://travis-ci.org to setup the testing server.

-Appveyor
+AppVeyor = Continuous integration testing for Windows environments.